brobdingrag/ancestry-cluster/README.md

 ## Why “super-populations” and what we do with them

-With **K=5**, we typically observe components that (when inspected after the fact) align closely with the five 1000G “super-population” groupings:
+With **K=5**, we typically observe clusters that (when inspected after the fact) align closely with the five 1000G “super-population” groupings:

 - AFR (African)
 - EUR (European)